 The manufacturer shall make an application for the registration of processed food.
 In case of a manufacturer outside Nigeria, such shall be represented in Nigeria by a duly registered Nigerian company with facilities to implement a recall of the product when necessary.
 Note that the representative will be responsible for ensuring that the health competent authority in the country is informed of any serious hazard newly associated with a product.

-Importers of food products must first submit an application on a prescribed form to the Directorate of Registration and Regulatory Affairs, NAFDAC, stating the name of the manufacturer, name (brand name where applicable) of the product.
+Importers of food products must first submit an application to the Trademarks, Patents and Designs Registry under Nigeria's Federal Ministry of Trade, Investment and Industry to register the product's Trademarks, Patents or Designs (www.iponigeria.com).
+After trademark registration, the prospective importer (that will represent the foreign manufacturer) will apply for registration with NAFDAC on a prescribed form to the Directorate of Registration and Regulatory Affairs, stating the name of the manufacturer, name (brand name where applicable) of the product.
 This form, labeled "FORM D-REG/001" is available online at NAFDAC's website for download.